-Calendar User Guide: Importing EventsPhorge User Documentation (Application User Guides)
+Calendar User Guide: Importing EventsPhorge Administrator and User Documentation (Application User Guides)

 Importing events from other calendars.